brassc/FSL/README.md

 # Polynomial fitting

 # Area analysis
 Area analysis is completed independently of any ellipse or polynomial fits.
-The script `area_main.py` imports `ellipse_data.csv` and uses the h_contour and v_contour plots to find area between points.
+The script `area_main.py` imports `ellipse_data.csv` and uses reoriented, translated (but not rotated or centered) horizontal and vertical contours to find area underneath each set of points.
+Area is found using trapezium method of integration.
+Both points are plotted on a graph with the difference between deformed and baseline written as text.

+In `longitudinal_main.py`, the difference between reference and deformed area is plotted, grouped by patient and timepoint.